 On the way to my place he’s all smoldering cooler than cool and I’m all nervous wreck wondering how long it will be before my facade collapses into reckless chatter.
 I like the way his hands are on my steering wheel.
 I like the radio station he listens to.
-I think to myself, Well, he must like me because he could have gone home with anyone,(after all, he’s the coolest man in the room.)
+I think to myself, Well, he must like me because he could have gone home with anyone.(After all, he’s the coolest man in the room.)
 And realize that’s the easy part, that’s the obvious.
-And I don’t know if I can do it, let someone in.
-And like the time before, I understand what it means for me if I don’t dig down deep and find my guts.
+I don’t know if I can do it, let someone in.
+Like every time before, I understand what it means for me if I don’t dig down deep and find my guts.
 Maybe next time I’ll have someone to stay home from the party with, because that’s the sweet time, isn’t it?
 Does that time ever last?
-Maybe next time I’ll have someone to go to the party with who…what ?
+Maybe next time I’ll have someone to go to the party with who… Who what ?
 I wonder how long his list is and is it fair to have a list or is that just something we create to try to keep it from happening again?
 Falling in love?
 I decide to let him in.

 Maybe he’ll stay.
 Maybe he won’t.

 “You’re awful quiet.”
-He says, not awkward, but flirting, a side long glance.
+He says, not awkward.
+He’s flirting, a side-long glance.

 “I’m even worse when I’m not.”
 I close my eyes, realize, I’ve said too much.